VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 3. Add interaction with the keyboard and mouse
 4. Add output to the console or screen

-### Code-Only on Windows 🪟

-The code-only approach is currently available only on Windows.
-The toolkit provides a set of NuGet packages that you can use to create a game without the need for the Game Studio.

-### Code-Only on Other Platforms 🐧

-This option is not yet available but is planned for the future ([Use CompilerApp cross-platform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
-While Stride is a cross-platform engine, you can build the game on Windows and then run it on other platforms.
-However, one of the build tools, `Stride.Core.Assets.CompilerApp.exe`, which is responsible for building the assets, is currently only available on Windows.

 ## What You'll Learn 🎯

 By the end of this post, you will have a solid foundation in using the Stride Community Toolkit's code-only feature to create a simple game.
 You’ll learn how to: